cloudsmith-io/cloudsmith-api/bindings/java/src/docs/PackagesApi.md

 <a name="packagesUploadCocoapods"></a>
 # **packagesUploadCocoapods**
-> ModelPackage packagesUploadCocoapods(owner, repo, data)
+> AlpinePackageUpload packagesUploadCocoapods(owner, repo, data)

 Create a new CocoaPods package